boytchev/mannequin.js/docs/index.md

 You can run this program [online](example-minimal.html).

+The helper function `createScene()` provides a default set-up of the scene and its elements, like lighting, camera, ground, etc. Another helper function, `animate(t)` is responsible for defining figures' postures at moment *t*.
+If the set-up is done with a custom function, then it should also manage the animation loop by itself.

 #### Body parts

 All types of figures have the same structure of joints as shown below: